 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 When I place an order to buy Microsoft stocks, my broker charges me $4.95.
-When I shop for a hotel, insurance, or plane ticket, I can choose and compare thousands of options.
+I can choose and compare thousands of options when I shop for a hotel, insurance, or plane ticket.
 With Amazon Prime, I no longer pay for shipping.
 The internet reduced inefficient intermediaries in most industries.
 Why haven’t real estate brokers in New York been affected?
 Why are NYC real estate fees so high?
 Lastly, real estate agent fees in NYC and New York state have remained unchanged over the past 40 years!
-Let’s brainstorm about real estate broker fees NYC!
+Let’s brainstorm about real estate broker fees in NYC!

 The average commission paid to brokers in the United Kingdom, Australia, France, and Belgium ranges from 1 to 3 percent.
 Sale Prices in NYC may rise and fall.